GalaxyGate/guides/docs/hosting/discord/python.md

 $ cd /the/path/to/my/bots/code
 ```

-Recommended: Create a virtual enviroment and activate it
+Recommended: Create a virtual enviroment and activate it.
 ```
 $ python3.7 -m venv venv
 $ source venv/bin/activate